-"Temporary appointments, both fixed-term and short-term, shall terminate automatically on the completion of the agreed period of service in the absence of any offer and acceptance of extension.
-However, a staff member serving under a fixed-term appointment of one year or more, whom it has been decided not to reappoint, shall be notified thereof not later than three months before the date of expiry of the contract ..."
+"The temporary appointment of a staff member engaged for a post of limited duration may be terminated prior to its expiration date if the post is abolished."

-On 13 November 1995 the complainant gave notice of appeal against the decision to terminate his appointment and by agreement between the parties the case has been submitted directly to the Tribunal.

-2. The background to the dispute is that, after discussion with other international bodies that were to offer sponsorship, the Economic and Social Council of the United Nations adopted in July 1994 resolution 1994/24 approving the establishment of a joint and co-sponsored United Nations Programme on HIV/AIDS (UNAIDS).
-In May 1995 the 48th World Health Assembly adopted a resolution of its own in which it endorsed the establishment of UNAIDS - "to which WHO will provide the administrative framework" - and asked the Director-General to "arrange for WHO to meet the administrative needs of the Programme once it is operational, in the light of the Organization's role as administering agency".
-The new Programme was to become "operational" by 1 January 1996.

-3. By a memorandum of 6 March 1995 the Executive Director of the GPA informed all its staff at headquarters that it would cease to exist at 31 December 1995 and that the Division of Personnel would in due course be giving advice on each staff member's contractual position.
+- On 3 November 1995 the complainant gave notice of appeal against the decision to terminate her appointment and by agreement between the parties her complaint has been submitted directly to the Tribunal. - 2.
+The background to the dispute is that, after discussion with other international bodies that were to offer sponsorship, the Economic and Social Council of the United Nations adopted in July 1994 resolution 1994/24 approving the establishment of a joint and co-sponsored United Nations programme on HIV/AIDS (UNAIDS).
+In May 1995 the 48th World Health Assembly adopted a resolution of its own in which it endorsed the establishment of UNAIDS "to which WHO will provide the administrative framework" and asked the Director-General to "arrange for WHO to meet the administrative needs of the Programme once it is operational in the light of the Organization's role as administering agency".
+The new Programme was to become "operational" by 1 January 1996. - 3.
+By a memorandum of 6 March 1995 the Executive Director of the GPA informed all its staff at headquarters that it would cease to exist at 31 December 1995 and that the Division of Personnel would in due course be giving advice on each staff member's contractual position.
 He encouraged all the staff to apply for positions in UNAIDS and for suitable vacancies in the Organization.
-On 1 June 1995 the Director of the Division of Personnel forwarded to the Organization's senior officers a "List of GPA/WHO Professional staff available for reassignment" - there were 87 - together with a one-page curriculum vitae for each of them.
-On 20 June 1995 he forwarded to the Legal Counsel a "List of GPA/WHO General Service staff available for reassignment", of whom there were 35 and for each of whom he again appended a one-page curriculum vitae.

-4. The closure of GPA led to the displacement of 242 staff, of whom 131 were at headquarters.
-To make matters worse, it came at a time when, as a result of acceptance of "zero growth" in the Organization's regular budget, 167 of its posts, some of which were vacant, had to be abolished anyway.

-5. Notwithstanding the difficulties the Organization made efforts to reassign staff, to arrange for early retirement and mutually-agreed separation in suitable cases and to obtain employment elsewhere for the GPA staff.
+On 1 June 1995 the Director of the Division of Personnel forwarded to the Organization's senior officers a "List of GPA/WHO Professional staff available for reassignment" there were 87 together with a one-page curriculum vitae for each of them.
+On 20 June 1995 he forwarded to the Legal Counsel a "List of GPA/WHO General Service staff available for reassignment", of whom there were 35 and for each of whom he again appended a one-page curriculum vitae. - 4.
+The closure of GPA led to the displacement of 242 staff, of whom 131 were at headquarters.
+To make matters worse, it came at a time when, as a result of acceptance of "zero growth" in the Organization's regular budget, 167 of its posts, some of which were vacant, had to be abolished anyway. - 5.
+Notwithstanding the difficulties the Organization made efforts to reassign staff, to arrange for early retirement and mutually-agreed separation in suitable cases and to obtain employment elsewhere for the GPA staff.
 But it still had to carry out a "reduction-in-force" exercise for 27 staff who in its opinion held posts of indefinite duration or who had career service appointments.
 It granted all former GPA staff a terminal indemnity equivalent to at least three months' pay whether or not they were so entitled under the Staff Rules.

-6. There are two grounds of complaint:

-(a) breach of the provisions governing notice of termination of appointment; and

-(b) breach of the procedural requirements applicable in the event of termination on account of abolition of post.
+- 6. There are two grounds of complaint: - (a) breach of the provisions governing notice of termination of appointment; and - (b) breach of the procedural requirements applicable in the event of termination on account of abolition of post.